ggerganov/llama.cpp/examples/main/README.md

 -   `-m FNAME, --model FNAME`: Specify the path to the LLaMA model file (e.g., `models/7B/ggml-model.gguf`; inferred from `--model-url` if set).
 -   `-mu MODEL_URL --model-url MODEL_URL`: Specify a remote http url to download the file (e.g https://huggingface.co/ggml-org/models/resolve/main/phi-2/ggml-model-q4_0.gguf).
 -   `-i, --interactive`: Run the program in interactive mode, allowing you to provide input directly and receive real-time responses.
--   `-ins, --instruct`: Run the program in instruction mode, which is particularly useful when working with Alpaca models.
 -   `-n N, --n-predict N`: Set the number of tokens to predict when generating text.
 Adjusting this value can influence the length of the generated text.
 -   `-c N, --ctx-size N`: Set the size of the prompt context.
 The default is 512, but LLaMA models were built with a context of 2048, which will provide better results for longer input/inference.